What is Sclerotherapy?

 Trimix Risks

-Trimix has been endorsed by the American Urological Association since 1983 as a non-surgical treatment for ED.
-As a local injection, it has little to no side effects, unlike oral alternatives, which can cause headaches, nausea or vomiting.
+Trimix has been endorsed by the American Urological Association since 1983 as a non-surgical method for addressing symptoms of ED.
+As a local injection, it has little to no side effects, unlike oral medications, which can cause headaches, nausea or vomiting.

 Administering the Trimix Injections